Skip to menu Skip to content Skip to footer

 Look at your accommodation options

-If you’re moving away from home for uni, now is a good time to start comparing your accommodation options.
+If you’re moving away from home for uni, you should start considering your accommodation options if you haven't done so already.
 You’ll need to:

 1. Choose between living on campus vs off campus.